heritai/ml_docker_flask/README.md

 **4. Perform Regression:**

-The process for regression is similar to classification, but you send the POST request to the `/regression/process` endpoint:
+The process for regression is similar to classification, but you send the POST request to the `/regression/process` endpoint.

 *   **Using `curl`:**